Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Strongly parabolic Higgs bundles

-Therefore, the bilinear form $O$ descents to a well defined holomorphic 2-form on the quotient of $\mathcal A$ by gauge transformations. \end{corollary}

-\begin{remark} When the infinitesimal deformation of the flat connection preserves the holomorphic structure of $\Sigma^0$, i.e., the tangent vector fields $X,$ $Y$ are meromorphic and the first term when evaluating the bilinear form $O$ vanishes, and only the residue term remains.
-For $A\in \mathcal O_j$, the complex skew bilinear form
+Therefore, the bilinear form $\mathcal O$ descends to a well defined holomorphic 2-form on the quotient of $\mathcal A$ by gauge transformations. \end{corollary} It can be shown that $\mathcal O$ is indeed a symplectic form. \begin{remark} If the infinitesimal deformation of the flat connection preserves the holomorphic structure, i.e., the tangent vector fields $X,$ $Y$ are both meromorphic, then the first summand of $\mathcal O$ in \eqref{def:symf}vanishes and only the residue terms remain.
+For $A\in \mathcal C_j$, the complex skew bilinear form

-is well-defined and known as the Kirillov symplectic form on the adjoint orbit $\mathcal O_j$. \end{remark}
+is well-defined and known as the Kirillov symplectic form on the adjoint orbit $\mathcal C_j$. \end{remark}